Apple announces Watch Ultra 2 with 3000 nits of brightness

 Furthermore, the Watch Ultra 2 sports WatchOS 10 at launch.

-The Watch Ultra 2 launches on September 22nd, costing $799 USD ($1,083 CAD), with precise Canadian pricing coming soon.
+The Watch Ultra 2 launches on September 22nd, costing $1,099.
 You can pre-order the device today.

 All of our Apple fall hardware event content can be found here.